THE ABANDONED EXPO SITE IN SPAIN

 The Universal Exposition of Seville, Expo ’92 took place from April to October 1992 on La Isla de La Cartuja in Seville, Spain.
 The theme for the Expo was “The Age of Discovery” and over 100 countries were represented.

 Expo’92 was organized to celebrate the 500th anniversary of the discovery of the Americas by Christopher Columbus (1492-1992).
 It was held at the Isla de la Cartuja, an island in the Guadalquivir River.
 The island’s name derives from the local cloistered monastery or Cartuja.
 In this Cartuja lived Columbus when planning the voyage to the West.

-First of all the Expo in Seville was widely known for its massive site, it required at least several days to visit most of the Pavilions.
-Secondly for its numerous spectacular gates and bridges.
+Foremost the Expo in Seville was widely known for its massive site, it required at least several days to visit most of the Pavilions.
+Secondly, for its numerous spectacular gates and bridges.
 Lastly, it was also known for the diversity of transport within the Expo site.
 For example, you could travel from bus to ferry boat, to cable car and monorail.

 The total amount of land used for the Expo ’92 was 215 hectares.
 The total number of visitors was 41.8 million.
 You can walk throughout Cartuja93 for free, however, admission to the Isla Mágica requires an entrance fee.